Department website: http://eps.jhu.edu/

 The aim of this course is to achieve conceptual understanding of the large scale low frequency ocean general circulation.
 The role of the ocean circulation in earth's climate is emphasized throughout.

-Weekend field trip to explore regional geology.
-Students are required to prepare short presentations on field trip topics in advance of weekend trip.
-Attendance at two organizational meetings (to be scheduled) is required.
-Open to E&PS graduate students and upper level E&PS undergraduate majors and minors.
-Trip date is 11/9/2019.
-Consult instructors for details.
+This course focuses on select regional geology or ecology sites and involves a weekend field trip to explore key locations.
+Students are required to prepare short presentations on field trip stops in advance of the weekend trip.
+Attendance at organizational meetings is required.
+Open to E&PS graduate students and upper level EPS or ENVS undergraduate majors/minors.
+The focus area will the Inner Piedmont and Blue Ridge of North Carolina.
+Two meetings to be scheduled prior to trip.

 This course will cover fundamentals of aerosol physics and chemistry.
 Topics covered will include aerodynamics and diffusion of aerosol particles, condensation and evaporation, particle size distributions, optics of small particles, characterization of particle composition, and the diversity of aerosols found in planetary atmospheres.Recommended Course Background: Basic Physics and Chemistry.
 Calculus.